tanmay-bhat/tanmay-bhat.github.io/content/posts/google-sso-kibana.md

 **OAuth2 Proxy** is a reverse proxy that provides authentication using Providers such as Google, GitHub, and others to validate accounts by email, domain or group.

-In this article, we’ll setup and configure OAuth2 Proxy to setup Google SSO for Kibana in Kubernetes.
+In this article, we’ll setup and configure OAuth2 Proxy to enable Google SSO for Kibana in Kubernetes.

 ### Prerequisite: